4 Easy steps to spot Cognitive Dissonance In Relationships

 Let’s take Sarah and David’s romantic relationship.
 Sarah places a strong importance on managing her finances.
 She spends less than she should and saves money for the future.
 On the other hand, David loves making impulsive purchases and places a higher value on the present.

-Here’s how she might experience cognitive dissonance in relationship:
+Here’s how she might experience cognitive dissonance in a relationship:

 Dissonance.
 Sarah witnesses David making a significant, unplanned purchase.
 This clashes with her belief in financial responsibility, causing mental discomfort.